ovh/docs/pages/cloud/private-cloud/how_to_insert_an_iso_image_into_a_vm/guide.en-gb.md

 ![CONNECT](images/en08connect.png){.thumbnail}

-The ISO image is now connected to your VM and can be accessed as if it were a physical media.
+The ISO image is now connected to your VM and can be accessed as if it were an attached physical media.

 ## Go further